temoon/fluent-plugin-array-spin/README.md

 # fluent-plugin-array-spin

-[Fluentd](https://fluentd.org/) filter plugin to spin array field to multiple lines.
+[Fluentd](https://fluentd.org/) filter plugin to spin entry with an array field into multiple entries.

 ## Examples